GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

 - **admission_port**: is a dimension table whose data source is the description file in the I94 Immigration Data dataset.
 It contains the code and information about the admission port through which the immigrant passed.
 - **arriaval_mode**: is a table of dimensions whose data source is the I94 Immigration Data dataset and its description file.
 It contains information about how the immigrant arrived in the US.
 - **date**: is a dimension table whose data source the I94 Immigration Data dataset.
 It contains all possible data from the columns in the source dataset.
 - **immigran_application**: is the fact table in the data model.
-It has as a data source both the I94 Immigration Dat dataset and the visa, status_flag and arriaval_mode tables from which it takes the id columns.
+It has as a data source both the I94 Immigration Data dataset and the visa, status_flag and arriaval_mode tables from which it takes the id columns.
 This table contains information on the application submitted by the immigrant.

-More details related to the columns in the tables can be found in [docs/data_dicionary.md](docs/data_dicionary.md).
+More details related to the columns in the tables can be found in [docs/data_dictionary.md](docs/data_dictionary.md).

 ## ETL Pipeline